cnrosu/AutoHelpDesk/docs/STYLEGUIDE.md

 the name identifies the entity on which the action is performed.
 For example, the `Get-Command` cmdlet retrieves all the commands that are registered in PowerShell.

+## Terminology Guardrails

+Keep product references and UI labels aligned with what technicians see today to avoid confusion.

+- Use Microsoft Entra ID (not Azure AD) and Windows LAPS (modern) unless explicitly describing legacy experiences.
+- Label copy buttons in code samples as **Copy**; never “Copy PowerShell.”

 ## Canonical Snippets

 Use these PowerShell snippets as the starting point for new AutoHelpDesk components.